CMHAAorg/cmhaa-website/site/content/_index.md

       support and create mentally healthy workplaces for their people.
       Together,  they are leading a movement for positive change across Australia, and the world, as a part of the CMHA Global network.
-  - type: callout-image-text-cta
-    callout_image: img/istock-1180926063-test.jpg
-    callout_description: >-
-      **Place people first**\

-      We recognise mental health as essential to our people’s ability to thrive in the workplace and beyond.

-      **Walk our talk**\

-      We practice what we preach within the organisations that we lead, and we share our learnings along the way.

-      **Tread carefully**\

-      We acknowledge that we don’t have all the answers, and we are taking our time to do things well.
-    callout_title: Our member principles
-    callout_cta_link: /membership/
-    callout_cta_text: More on what it means to be a member
 slug: homepage
 banner_cta_link: https://adoring-easley-b6cc0a.netlify.app/about/
 banner_cta_text: See who's involved